-After completing my Masters at IIT Bombay and before joining my new job at Noida, I was at home when my mother asked me about my classmates : where are they and what are they doing.
+After completing my post-graduation from IIT Bombay and before joining my new job in Noida, I was at home when my mother asked me about my classmates: where are they and what are they doing.
 I told her that I know few of them and most of them are in ‘videsh’ (read Europe or US) for work or higher studies.
-On this she made a pitiful face and said with a deep sympathy, ‘Ha!
+Hearing this, she made a pitiful face and said with deep sympathy, ‘Ha!
 Aur tu yahi rah gaya!’
 (Ha!
 And you remained here [in India].)
 Anyone who has taken any of his degree from a reputed Indian campus know how ubiquitous and strong such expectation is in our style of society.
 It comes from not only parents but also larger society.
-The love for ‘videsh’ is immense in rural India but it is no less intense in the most self-congratulatory class of our society, namely our intellectuals, though many of them love to criticize West.
+The love for ‘videsh’ is immense in rural India but it is no less intense in the most self-congratulatory class of our society, namely our intellectuals, although many of them love to criticize West.

-I could not help thinking about it when I was reading this article by a noted activist in EPW where he was bitterly criticising the pathetic dependence of Indian intellectuals in general, and Indian universities in particular on Western ideas.
-His history revealed that author of ‘Homo Faber’ discovered his Indian roots and pride when he was broadening his mind in Europe during his doctoral studies.
+I could not help thinking about it when I was reading this article by a noted activist in EPW where he bitterly criticized pathetic dependence of Indian intellectuals in general and Indian universities in particular on Western ideas.
+His history revealed that the author of ‘Homo Faber’ discovered his Indian pride and roots when he was broadening his mind in Europe during his doctoral studies.

-These days I move in a social circle consists almost entirely of a university campus.
-Thanks to Prof. Andre Beteille writing, I have developed some interest in middle class and its institutes and here we see some of the most curious reactions towards the West.
+These days I move in a social circle mainly consists of academics.
+Thanks to Prof. Andre Beteille writing, I have developed some interest in middle class and its institutions; and here we see some of the most curious reactions towards the West.
 The rural and semi-urbane India have accepted the supremacy of West and their own inferiority; and they (like my parents) accept it passively without showing any discomfort.
-But the urbane middle class, although under the Western spell, shows a remarkable ambivalence towards West.
-On one hand they vehemently oppose so-called western values and ideas, and on other hand, they chase successful NRI’s as national symbols — many of them are not even remotely Indians e.g. Sunita Williams.
-In the past, Nirad C. Chaudhary pointed it out rather bitterly.
-Our sociologist Ashish Nandy has reflected on it .
+But the urbane middle class, although under the Western spell, shows a remarkable ambivalence towards it.
+On one hand they vehemently oppose so-called western values and ideas, and on other hand, they chase successful NRI’s as national symbols.
+Many of them such as Sunita Williams are not even remotely Indians.
+In the past, Nirad C. Chaudhary pointed it out rather bitterly and our sociologist Ashish Nandy has reflected on it .
 These patterns are not restricted to Indian society; they are present in all countries which were defeated and colonized by Western powers.
 A Turkish novelist puts it like this,

 The upper classes of most of the non-western world legitimise their power and wealth saying to their people “Oh, we aren’t like you.
 We are westernised and European and we are civilised because we have Western education and we wear western clothes.”
 But then faced with criticism from Europe over human rights or free speech they say “Oh but we are not like you because we are Indian or Chinese, we have old traditions, different measurements and our culture is different.
 We are ancient civilisations so our societies have to be seen and measured differently.”

 Some of this ambivalence is natural.
-We draw away from Western ideas because they make us dependent and corrode the dignity of national experience but we also draw back to them because of their universal scope and amplitude.
+We draw away from Western ideas because they make us dependent and corrode the dignity of national experience.
+But we are also drawn back to them because of their universal scope and amplitude.
 On one hand we write essays denouncing our fellow intellectuals for their dependence on West, on the other hand, we build our arguments with long quotations from Western authorities.
 Our ambivalence deepens every day and with it declines our capacity to face the truth about our predicament.